-No, not just any picture; a picture taken on an infrared thermography camera which captures infrared energy and surface temperature that our naked eye can’t see.
-Our infrared cameras are the only diagnostic technology that lets us instantly visualize and verify the performance in your home.
+Infrared thermography captures infrared energy and surface temperatures that our naked eye can’t see.
+Our infrared cameras are the only diagnostic technology that lets us visualize and verify the performance within a home.

 Our brains have been conditioned to associate the color red with negativity.
 Stop at a red light.
-Don’t get a red card in elementary school.
 Pull over for the red firetrucks and so forth.
 Seeing the color red sends up warning signals in our brain that something is wrong.
-With infrared thermography from our cameras, sources of potential failures show up bright red on camera because nearly anything that uses or transmits power gets hot (hot we associate with fire, fire we know is red).
+With infrared thermography, sources of potential electricial issues or missing insulation show up bright red to orange on the camera due to the heat being transmitted.

-Not only do these high tech cameras illuminate the hot spots, they also show moisture.
-Just like we associate blue with water, the bright blue and purple colors represent water in an area.
-With these cameras, we are able to locate sources of water damage, alerting the buyers/sellers of a potential threat to the home.
-By investing in these cameras, you are sure to invest in us.
-Since we are able to find sources of electric damage, water damage, etc., saving you thousands.
-In an inspection, infrared thermography is one of the most effective, proven, and predictive technologies available to quickly, accurately, and safely locate problems prior to failure.
-By investing in cost effective tools, we are able to catch your home’s electrical and mechanical systems.
-Now who doesn’t want to save some money?!
+Not only do these high tech cameras illuminate the hot spots, they can also show signs of moisture intrusion.
+Just like how we associate blue with water, the bright blue and purple colors represent cool spots in an area.
+With these cameras, we are able to locate potential sources of water damage, alerting the buyers/sellers of a potential threat to the home.

 .© COPYRIGHT HOPE HOME INSPECTIONS LLC 2017.
 ALL RIGHTS RESERVED.